UWO Community Gardens

 - 1 teaspoon sesame seeds

 - Sea salt & Freshly ground black pepper

-3. Add the carrot, beet, watermelon radish, half of the cubed avocado, cranberries, pepitas, a few more good pinches of salt and a few grinds of pepper, and toss.
-Drizzle generously with the carrot ginger dressing.
-Top with the remaining avocado, more dressing, the roasted chickpeas and sprinkle with the sesame seeds.
-Season to taste and serve.
+4. Add the grated carrot, grated beet, watermelon radish, half of the cubed avocado, cranberries, pepitas, a few more good pinches of salt and a few grinds of pepper, and toss.